-What is Test Strategy?
+What is a Test Strategy?

 A Test Strategy is a plan for defining the testing approach, and it answers to questions like what you want to get done and how you are going to accomplish it.
-It is most important document for any QA team in software testing, and effectively writing this document is a skill that every tester develops with experience.
+It is a most important document for any QA team in software testing, and effectively writing this document is a skill that every tester develops with experience.

 Test planning activities guides team to define Test coverage and testing scope.
-It also aids testers to get clear picture of the project at any instance.
+It also aids testers to get a clear picture of the project at any instance.
 The possibility of missing any test activity is very low when there is a proper test strategy in place.
-Testing strategy plan must be conversed with the entire team so that the team will be consistent on approach and responsibilities.
+Testing strategy plan must have conversed with the entire team so that the team will be consistent on approach and responsibilities.